History of Mae Jemison in Timeline

 2016: Partnership with Bayer Corporation

-In 2016, Mae Jemison partnered with Bayer Corporation to promote and advance science literacy in schools, with an emphasis on hands-on experimentation.
+In 2016, Mae Jemison partnered with Bayer Corporation to promote and advance science literacy in schools, emphasizing hands-on experimentation.

-In February 2017, Mae Jemison participated in the Michigan State University's lecture series, "Slavery to Freedom: An American Odyssey".
+In February 2017, Mae Jemison took part in the Michigan State University's lecture series, "Slavery to Freedom: An American Odyssey".

 May 2017: Commencement Speech at Rice University

-In May 2017, Mae Jemison gave the commencement speech at Rice University, discussing the 100 Year Plan, science and education, among other topics.
+In May 2017, Mae Jemison gave the commencement speech at Rice University and also discussed the 100 Year Plan, science and education and other topics at Western Michigan University also in May 2017.

 2017: LEGO "Women of NASA" Set Release

-In 2017, LEGO released the "Women of NASA" set, featuring minifigures of Mae Jemison, Margaret Hamilton, Sally Ride, and Nancy Grace Roman.
+In 2017, LEGO released the "Women of NASA" set, which included a minifigure of Mae Jemison, along with Margaret Hamilton, Sally Ride, and Nancy Grace Roman.

-In 2018, Mae Jemison collaborated with Bayer Crop Science and the National 4-H Council for the initiative named Science Matters, aimed at encouraging young children to understand and pursue agricultural sciences.
+In 2018, Mae Jemison collaborated with Bayer Crop Science and National 4-H Council for the Science Matters initiative, aimed at encouraging children in agricultural sciences.

 March 8, 2019: Google Doodle Feature